Recital

 // The following code example creates an instance of a DataAdapter that

-// uses a Connection to the Recital Database Server, and a gateway to
+// uses a Connection to the Recital Database Server Southwind database

-// in a DataSet with the list of customers via the JDBC driver.
+// and populates a DataTable in a DataSet with the list of customers.

 // The SQL statement and Connection arguments passed to the DataAdapter